 Coma

-Coma is defined as a state in which the patient appears to be asleep, shows no awareness of his or her surroundings, and cannot be aroused.
-Coma frequently is only a transient state, whereby patients recover, die, or progress to a permanent state of impairment.
+Coma is defined as a sleep-like state in which the patient shows no awareness of their surroundings, has no purposeful response to environmental stimulus, and cannot be aroused.
+Coma may be a transient state from which patients emerge but may also progress to a permanent disorder of consciousness or to death.
 Often a medical emergency, immediate intervention may be required to preserve life and brain function.

 - Coma is at the far end of a spectrum of acute impaired consciousness, which also includes the following:

-- Lethargy or stupor: patient arousable but does not stay awake; impaired responses to commands
+- Somnolence or lethargy: patient arousable but confused or drowsy; impaired responses to commands; poorly attentive

 - Coma may progress to

-- Persistent vegetative state: chronic state of unconsciousness with no awareness or cognition, no voluntary responses, and no language abilities; preserved autonomic functions and sleep–wake cycles
+- Persistent vegetative state: chronic state (>1 month) with preserved autonomic functions and sleep–wake cycles but no awareness of self or surroundings

-- Brain death: lack of cortical and brainstem responses
+- Brain death: complete lack of cortical and brainstem responses

 Incidence varies by age, season (infection), and ethnicity (inborn errors of metabolism [IEM]).